 When it comes to dairy farming, sure, it starts with the cows and the milk.
 But that’s not where it ends.
 We coach teams, build community, fill stomachs, and contribute to local charities.
 There are hundreds of us dairy farmers in Alberta.
 We do milk, and we do so much more.

 Alberta’s dairy farmers support their local communities beyond producing high-quality milk.
 They’re involved in nourishing young minds through sports scholarships, and providing agricultural experiences, to name a few.
-But did you know dairy farmers in BC have a rich history in donations and community support?
+But did you know dairy farmers in Alberta have a rich history in donations and community support?
 Dairy products are one of the top requested item at food banks.
 Alberta’s Dairy Farmers have a rich history of donating to the food banks in Alberta going back more than 30 years.
-The best way to support food banks is by donating money as food banks have higher purchasing power with volume buying.
+The best way to support food banks is through a monetary gift as food banks have higher purchasing power with volume buying.

 Meet some of Alberta’s Dairy Farmers